Skip to main content

 • Improve your quality of life

-Cancer rehabilitation is given by trained rehabilitation professionals that you can work with during treatment, follow-up care, or long-term survivorship.
+Cancer rehab is given by trained professionals who you can work with during treatment, follow-up care, or long-term survivorship.

-Talk with your health care team about cancer rehabilitation any time you notice a change that makes you less active or makes everyday tasks more difficult.
+Ask your primary or cancer care team about cancer rehab any time you notice a change that makes you less active or makes everyday tasks more difficult.
 Ask yourself:

 • Am I having more trouble getting around?